 Marine accident data and reports

 For all geographic data, analysis and presentation is facilitated by using a GIS tool.
 AIS data tends to be very bulky and may need some pre-processing to extract the needed information.
-In fact, the licenced version of the IWRAP-MkII tool includes an AIS processing facility that characterises traffic data with a lateral distribution on traffic legs.
+In fact, the licenced version of the IWRAP tool includes an AIS processing facility that characterises traffic data with a lateral distribution on traffic legs.

 The IALA Toolbox has been assembled to provide such a range of tools that most risk assessment needs are covered.
 However, other methods and tools exist that may fit better to a specific situation.
 The following table provides some guidance to the available methods and examples of associated tools.